 Where’s your favourite place to paint?

-Durdle Door, Old Harry Rocks, Bedruthan Steps, Clifton Suspension Bridge.
+Durdle Door, Old Harry Rocks, Bedruthan Steps and anywhere in Bristol.

 Do you have a favourite painting?